Are you ready to end

 You can’t stop worrying and start living if you don’t know why you are worrying in the first place!

 Effects of Financial Distress

-Marriage should be a joyous event, however, when you add financial stress into the mix, things can turn ugly quick.
+Marriage should be a joyous event.
+However, when you add financial stress into the mix, things can turn ugly quickly.